Nebraska — Congressional Term Limits (1992–1995)

 Nebraska illustrates a two-stage failure path for state-enacted congressional term limits:

-Unlike cases involving post-Thornton activist-driven rechanneling through ballot access or informational mechanisms, Nebraska’s congressional term-limit provisions were addressed directly through state judicial resolution following federal foreclosure.
-The case therefore exemplifies a relatively transparent post-Thornton cleanup pattern.
+Unlike cases involving post-Thornton rechanneling through ballot-access or informational mechanisms, Nebraska’s congressional term-limit provisions were addressed directly through state judicial resolution following federal foreclosure, exemplifying a clear post-Thornton cleanup pattern.

 Sources